Inspired innovation, from within the design community

 - Sam Walden

 I believe that great ideas aren't reserved for the elite, the rich, the educated or the well connected.

 Ideas are had by anyone.

-The difference between a successful idea and an unsuccessful idea is action, timing, opportunity, team and perseverance.
+The difference between a successful idea and an unsuccessful idea is action, timing, opportunity, initiative and perseverance.

 My goal with the "Design Innovation Fair", isn't to predetermine which ideas will be good or bad, successful or unsuccessful.

 I believe in our design community.
 From the

 assembly-line worker, the truck driver, the sales rep, the intern, the designer, the retailer, the seasoned career professional, the person who has had an idea, but hasn't had the opportunity.

 That opportunity is now.
 The next step is up to you.